avrahamm/avrahammNodeFP/README.md

 - https://jsonplaceholder.typicode.com/todos
 - https://jsonplaceholder.typicode.com/posts

-and fetched and stored in MongoDB in 3 respective collections.
+and stored in MongoDB in 3 respective collections.
 There are 4 restful resources: <br/>
 - users,
 - todos,